CandelaTang/CandelaTang.github.io/index.md

 - Logic in analyzing basic biological data
 - A general idea on what bioinformatics can do and what it aims to achieve

 Since I'm new to GitHub, I'm still figuring out my way around here.
-Have fun coding & have a nice day!  <br/>
-Thanks for visiting my page!
+Have fun coding & have a nice day!  <br/>Thanks for visiting my page!

-###### Contacts<br/>
-email: tky18@mails.tsinghua.edu.cn
+###### Contacts:<br/>email: tky18@mails.tsinghua.edu.cn